 - Correction: Check

-- Loose tripod head.
+- Loose tripod head

-- Telescope not parallel to bubble tube
+- The telescope is not parallel to the bubble tube

 - Correction: Permanent adjustment.